Chazmus/esp-automation/devices/grow_wardrobe/README.md

 To prevent water damage, pump burn-outs, or crop loss, the following failsafes are integrated into the design:

-1.  **Inductive Kickback Protection**: Submersible pumps are inductive loads.
-Toggling them off creates a large negative voltage spike.
-A **flyback diode (1N4007)** must be soldered across the terminals of both the irrigation and runoff pumps to redirect this energy safely.
+1.  **Inductive Kickback & Contact Protection**: Although the opto-isolated relay board protects the ESP32's digital pins from high-voltage spikes, turning off inductive pump motors still causes arcing (sparks) across the relay's mechanical contacts.
+Soldering a **flyback diode (1N4007)** in parallel across each pump's motor terminals is still highly recommended to prevent arcing (which degrades and pits the relay contacts over time) and to suppress high-frequency electromagnetic interference (EMI) that can cause the ESP32 to freeze.
 2.  **Dry-Run Pump Protection**: Submersible and diaphragm pumps can burn out if run dry for extended periods.
 The firmware enforces maximum run times (e.g., irrigation pump cannot run for >45 seconds continuously; runoff pump cannot run for >3 minutes continuously).
 3.  **Runoff Waste Bucket Level Switch (Crucial Addition)**: If the waste bucket fills up, runoff water will overflow onto the floor.
 Installing a simple **float switch** in the lid of the 10L waste bucket wired to an ESP32 GPIO allows the controller to immediately disable irrigation and sound an alarm if the bucket is full.
 4.  **Hardware Watchdog Timer (WDT)**: ESP32-C3 firmware may lock up due to WiFi drops or electrical noise.
 Enabling a hardware watchdog timer in MicroPython (`machine.WDT`) ensures that if the system hangs, it will automatically reboot within 10-15 seconds rather than leaving a pump stuck in the "ON" state.